-Pupils at the school are aged 4- 11.
-We currently have 29 children on role and have two classes, a Foundation and Key Stage 1 class and a Key stage 2 Class.
+Pupils at the school are aged 4-11.
+We currently have 27 children on roll and have two classes, a Foundation and Key Stage 1 class and a Key Stage 2 Class.

-There is a Preschool included within the Foundation Provision and currently there are 2 children aged 3 and 4.
+There is a Preschool included within the Foundation Provision and currently there are 4 children aged 3 and 4, although we are able to take 2 year olds as well.